scipy-conference/scipy_proceedings/papers/Timothy_Callow/atoMEC.rst

 **************************************************************

 Once the physical parameters and model has been defined, the next stage in the average-atom calculation (or indeed any DFT calculation) is the SCF procedure.
-In atomEC, this is invoked by the `ISModel.CalcEnergy` function.
+In atoMEC, this is invoked by the :code:`ISModel.CalcEnergy` function.
-This function is called `CalcEnergy` because it finds the KS orbitals (and associated KS density) which minimize the total free energy.
+This function is called :code:`CalcEnergy` because it finds the KS orbitals (and associated KS density) which minimize the total free energy.

 Clearly, there are various mathematical and algorithmic choices in this calculation.
-These include, for example, the basis in which the KS orbitals and potential are represented; the algorithim used to solve the KS equations (:ref:`kseqn`); and how to ensure smooth convergence of the SCF cycle.
+These include, for example, the basis in which the KS orbitals and potential are represented; the algorithim used to solve the KS equations (:ref:`eq:kseqn`); and how to ensure smooth convergence of the SCF cycle.
-In atoMEC, the SCF procedure currently follows a single pre-determined algorithm, which we breifly review below.
+In atoMEC, the SCF procedure currently follows a single pre-determined algorithm, which we briefly review below.

 In atoMEC, we represent the radial KS quantities (orbitals, density and potential) on a logarithmic grid, i.e. :math:`x=\log(r)`.
 Furthermore, we make a transformation of the orbitals :math:`P_{nl}(x) = X_{nl}(x)e^{x/2}`.
 Then the equations to be solve become: